Didisimmons/LILELI-QUIZ-GAME/readME.md

 ### ACKNOWLEDGEMENTS

-During the planning and execution of this project, the importance of learning by doing was demonstrated.
+During the planning and execution of this project, the importance of learning by doing was really demonstrated.
 Consuming all of the material modules initially resulted in a state of confusion and frustration  but starting from somewhere demonstrated that as you progressed, the understanding and logic behind each of the statements becomes clearer, which I am grateful to have experienced.

 I'd like to thank Teni Fashanu, an entrepreneur based in London, for allowing me to use her business idea (LILELI comics) for my project.
 I believe it is critical to educate ourselves on the ongoing issue of different forms of abuse in today's society by teaching young adults to speak up when their rights/rights anyone's have been violated.
 The quiz game has been linked to this cause in order to educate/survey people's knowledge of Sexual Harassment and Consent in the Workplace, Relationships.